incf-nidash/nidmresults-spmhtml/README.md

 1. Add the filepath to the nidmresults-spmhtml directory in Matlab;

-e.g. In matlab enter:

 ```
 addpath(<full path to nidmresults-spmhtml>)
 ```

-2. Add the filepath to SPM in Matlab;
+1. Add the filepath to SPM in Matlab;

-e.g. In matlab enter:

 ```
 addpath(<full path to matlab>)
 ```

-3. Download the updated spm_jsonread files and add the path to them in matlab.
+1. Download the updated spm_jsonread files and add the path to them in matlab.

-e.g. In matlab enter:

 ```
 addpath(<full path to new spm json reader>)
 ```

-4. Run the following:
+1. Run the following:

 ```
 nidm_results_display(<full path to nidm json file you wish to view>)